EdenWise/hjcrc/HJCSIC_part1.md

 ## Research Sources

-Both the Jews and the Christians have described their plans in their Testaments.
-The Old Testament has been refined many times by the Jews because their system is extraordinarily profitable.
-The Jews have written the Bible to focus mostly on how to keep their system secret and convey their methodology.
-Historical integrity gets lost.

-Its graphicness can secret meanings that can only be tolerated by those who have abundant health (from supernatural safety).
-The Bible foregoes a lot of historical integrity by writing it revisionistically[^definition-revisionistic], backwriting it, so that they may make newer rules apply throughout.
-The beginning of the Bible is packed with details but because so much of the history is missing they are hard to figure out.

-Getting past these aversions one can discover the intent of the Bible and how it influences civilization.
 Those that are a part of the system project the Testaments as fair declarations with civilization.
 It falls below that standard by leaving out a lot of initial history, by being intentionally cryptic, and trying repulse interest[^Judeo-Christian-Definition].

-  , and the Bible is sort of the second group's of story (except for Genesis 1) the story of societal sliding and human sacrifices.

 ## Hebrew Code